The Pan-STARRS1 Surveys: The PS1 Surveys

 \subsubsection{The Celestial North Pole}

 The 3$\pi$ Steradian Survey extends to the North Pole.
 It was soon realized that a dedicated nightly pointing near the Celestial North Pole would provide continuous time coverage that could monitor the performance of the system as well as be of scientific interest for the unique cadence.
 So a set of \grizy exposures of 30 seconds was obtained each night on the meridian and at a declination of 89.5 degrees.
 Observations were obtained every clear night between 2010-10-13 and 2014-02-13.
 The net result is about a 4 square degree area with regular observations for 3.3 years.
-This data is not included in DR1.
+These data are not included in DR1 or DR2.